lucaSartore/lucaSartore/README.md

 ## 🛠️ Useful Repositories I've Created:
 - 🤖 [**Rescue Line Simulation**](https://github.com/lucaSartore/Robocup-Rescue-Line-simulation): A simulation of the Robocup Rescue Line competition to help teams develop software faster.
 - 🛑 [**Nvim DAP Exception Breakpoints**](https://github.com/lucaSartore/nvim-dap-exception-breakpoints): A Neovim plugin to easily toggle conditions for exception breakpoints when debugging.
+- ✏️ [**Fastspell.nvim**](https://github.com/lucaSartore/fastspell.nvim): A Neovim plugin for spell checking that offer an unmatched combination of speed and customizability.

 ## 🎨 Cool (but Sort of Useless) Stuff I Made:
 - 🧩 [**Puzzle Solver**](https://github.com/lucaSartore/PuzzleSolver): An algorithm that can solve small-sized jigsaw puzzles.